Business Tips to Survive a Natural Disaster, Part 2: Managing Customers

 “Before 9/11, offsite/hosted backup was such an abstract concept to talk about, but afterwards people wanted to have that conversation and develop plans to get back online quickly,” Jennifer Mazzanti said.

-While the technology has changed over the last 20 years, the basic premise of disaster recovery—businesses need to be prepared for a disaster that can strike anywhere and at any time, she added.
+While the technology continues to change, the basic premise of disaster recovery—businesses need to be prepared for a disaster that can strike anywhere and at any time—remains the same, she added.

-For more infomation, consider this checklist of how to prepare for, and survive, a hurricane or other emergency situation.
+For more information, consider this checklist of how to prepare for, and survive, a hurricane or other emergency situation.

 Newsletter Sign Up